The EU Maritime Profile – the maritime cluster in the EU

 This percentage drops slightly when gross tonnage is taken into account:

 The age of a ship is an important factor in areas like energy efficiency and environmental performance.
 Generally, the younger a ship is, the more efficient it tends to be (although other elements, like the ship’s operations, can be equally important).
-Ships owned by EU nationals or companies are, on average, slightly younger than those with international owners, while the average age of ships flying an EU flag is slightly older than the international mean.
+For certain ship types such as tankers and bulk carriers, ships flying an EU flag or owned by EU nationals/ companies are younger than those under a non-EU flag or with non-EU owners.

 The EU fishing fleet tends to have an older age profile.
 Vessels measuring less than 24 metres and more than 25 years of age represent most of the fleet.